 All units have a high pressure switch as a safety device.
 This device will open when pressure in the system reaches 650 PSIG.
-The sensor is directly connected to the dedicated compressor control module (see High Pressure Detection).
+The sensor is directly connected to the dedicated compressor control module (see High Pressure Detection on page 26).